For Kibana

 hide_apps: ["/^(?!(Analytics|Management).*$).*$/"]

-To check all regular expressions available options, check regular expressions syntax cheatsheet
+To check all regular expressions available options, check the regular expressions syntax cheatsheet

 There is an option to hide specific management apps.
 You can declare hide_apps value like: